Nutrient Needs During Pregnancy and Lactation

 Pregnancy and lactation are life-altering periods in a woman’s life, characterized by fundamental physiological and endocrine transitions.
 Such transitions do not only equip the mother for giving birth, but also lay down the framework for the healthy growth of the baby.
 Suitable diet and nutrition during pregnancy have a pivotal role to play in maintaining healthy maternal as well as fetal status.

-Avni Kaul, a renowned professional and founder of Nutriactivania, recognized as one of the best dieticians for pregnancy in Delhi, India, emphasizes that balanced prenatal nutrition is essential.
+Avni Kaul, a renowned professional and founder of Nutriactivania, recognized as one of the best Dietitians for pregnancy in Delhi, India, emphasizes that balanced prenatal nutrition is essential.
 According to her, consuming the correct nutrients in the right quantities can help prevent complications, support fetal development, and promote a smooth postpartum recovery.

 In this blog, we will analyze the nutritional needs during pregnancy, the optimal dietary needs for pregnant women, and expert advice to have a healthy pregnancy and lactation phase.